mortar-works/mortar-website/src/site/solutions/tenancy-sustainment-tool.md

 The tool builds trust between tenants and landlords, offering housing managers the insights they need to intervene early and provide tailored support to tenants facing financial or housing challenges.

 ### Get in Touch
-If your organization is interested in improving tenancy sustainment efforts through early intervention, targeted advice, and enhanced case management, contact us to learn how our Tenancy Sustainment Tool can help you support your tenants more effectively.
+If your organisation is interested in improving tenancy sustainment efforts through early intervention, targeted advice, and enhanced case management, contact us to learn how our Tenancy Sustainment Tool can help you support your tenants more effectively.